horaceho/tradize/README.md

 # Tradize, for Laravel

-Convert a simplified Chinese string to a traditional Chinese array of string(s)
+Convert a simplified Chinese (简体) string to a traditional Chinese (繁體) array of string(s), or inverse.

 ## Installation

 ```bash
 composer require horaceho/tradize
 ```
 ## Usage examples

+简 → 繁
 ``` php
 app('tradize')->convert('陈艳丽');